unibg-seclab/unibg-seclab.github.io/content/publications/2023-10-16-natisand/index.md

 extra:
   csunibg: 2023/RAID/natisand
   github: unibg-seclab/natisand
-  venue: Proceedings of the 26th International Symposium on Research in Attacks, Intrusions and Defenses (RAID)
-  where: Hong Kong, China
-  when: October 16-18, 2023
   note: "<a href='https://cs.unibg.it/seclab-papers/2023/CSAW/natisand-poster.pdf'>CSAW 2023 Poster</a>"
   icons:
     - fa-brands fa-js
 ---

-Modern runtimes render JavaScript code in a secure and isolated environment, but when they execute binary programs and shared libraries, no isolation guarantees are provided.
+Modern runtimes render JavaScript code in a secure and isolated libraries, no isolation guarantees are provided.
 This is an important limitation, and it affects many popular runtimes including Node.js, Deno, and Bun.